Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 But Daar couldn’t see a way to break the deadlock.
 His formation might push forward, but that would just give their point defence less time to react to the incoming nukes: they’d just be driven back again, or destroyed.
 Bringing the Domain ships in would just get a lot of hapless blue amateurs slaughtered, and the V-destroyers were already as well-placed and effective as they were gonna be.

 On the plus side, the stalemate went both ways.
-As far as Daar could tell, it was a battle of heat dispersal, and the Hunters didn’t have enough to *win* it… but neither did he.
+As far as Daar could tell, it was a battle of heat dispersal, and the Hunters didn’t have enough to *win* it... but neither did he.

 *"I have WERBS on standby,"* Caruthers ventured. *"Though, I would prefer not to use it unless we absolutely must."*